phalcon/blog/data/posts/2017-03-15-q1-goals-update.md

 The next site to be revamped will be the `builtwith`.

 ### Survey
-We recently asked the community to take a short survey, so that we can gauge why developers use Phalcon, whether it is used in production and any input they want to give us.
+We recently asked the community to take a short survey, so that we can assess why developers use Phalcon, if it is used in production and also asked for any additional input they want to give us.

 If you have not taken the survey yet, feel free to visit [this form](https://docs.google.com/a/phalconphp.com/forms/d/1bf-o_ta6MqsXk2kL9IxiJR8j9SENBD4iWTYz_WwyMks)